The Tell-Tale Heart, by Edgar Allan Poe

 dark lantern, chuckle, awe, well up, marrow, tattoo, yell, stone dead, wan, tub, foam, dissemble

-The Narrative of Arthur Gordon Pym (fragment):
+The Narrative of Arthur Gordon Pym (fragments):

 A scene of the most horrible butchery ensued.
 The bound seamen were dragged to the gangway.
 Here the cook stood with an axe, striking each victim on the head as he was forced over the side of the vessel by the other mutineers.
 In this manner twenty-two perished, and Augustus had given himself up for lost, expecting every moment his own turn to come next.
 But it seemed that the villains were now either weary, or in some measure disgusted with their bloody labour; for the four remaining prisoners, together with my friend, who had been thrown on the deck with the rest, were respited while the mate sent below for rum, and the whole murderous party held a drunken carouse, which lasted until sunset.
 They now fell to disputing in regard to the fate of the survivers, who lay not more than four paces off, and could distinguish every word said.
 Upon some of the mutineers the liquor appeared to have a softening effect, for several voices were heard in favour of releasing the captives altogether, on condition of joining the mutiny and sharing the profits.
 The black cook, however (who in all respects was a perfect demon, and who seemed to exert as much influence, if not more, than the mate himself), would listen to no proposition of the kind, and rose repeatedly for the purpose of resuming his work at the gangway.
 Fortunately, he was so far overcome by intoxication as to be easily restrained by the less bloodthirsty of the party, among whom was a line-manager, who went by the name of Dirk Peters.
 This man was the son of an Indian squaw of the tribe of Upsarokas, who live among the fastnesses of the Black Hills near the source of the Missouri.
 His father was a fur-trader, I believe, or at least connected in some manner with the Indian trading-posts on Lewis river.
 Peters himself was one of the most purely ferocious-looking men I ever beheld.
 He was short in stature—not more than four feet eight inches high—but his limbs were of the most Herculean mould.
 His hands, especially, were so enormously thick and broad as hardly to retain a human shape.
 His arms, as well as legs, were bowed in the most singular manner, and appeared to possess no flexibility whatever.
 His head was equally deformed, being of immense size, with an indentation on the crown (like that on the head of most negroes), and entirely bald.
 To conceal this latter deficiency, which did not proceed from old age, he usually wore a wig formed of any hair-like material which presented itself—occasionally the skin of a Spanish dog or American grizzly bear.
 At the time spoken of he had on a portion of one of these bearskins; and it added no little to the natural ferocity of his countenance, which betook of the Upsaroka character.
 The mouth extended nearly from ear to ear; the lips were thin, and seemed, like some other portions of his frame, to be devoid of natural pliancy, so that the ruling expression never varied under the influence of any emotion whatever.
 This ruling expression may be conceived when it is considered that the teeth were exceedingly long and protruding, and never even partially covered, in any instance, by the lips.
 To pass this man with a casual glance, one might imagine him to be convulsed with laughter—but a second look would induce a shuddering acknowledgment, that if such an expression were indicative of merriment, the merriment must be that of a demon.
 Of this singular being many anecdotes were prevalent among the seafaring men of Nantucket.
 These anecdotes went to prove his prodigious strength when under excitement, and some of them had given rise to a doubt of his sanity.
 But on board the Grampus, it seems, he was regarded at the time of the mutiny with feelings more of derision than of anything else.
 I have been thus particular in speaking of Dirk Peters, because, ferocious as he appeared, he proved the main instrument in preserving the life of Augustus, and because I shall have frequent occasion to mention him hereafter in the course of my narrative—a narrative, let me here say, which, in its latter portions, will be found to include incidents of a nature so entirely out of the range of human experience, and for this reason so far beyond the limits of human credulity, that I proceed in utter hopelessness of obtaining credence for all that I shall tell, yet confidently trusting in time and progressing science to verify some of the most important and most improbable of my statements.